Ryanksa/MasQuerade/README.md

-# Project: Masquerade
+# Masquerade

-## Description and Preview

-A messaging app themed after the game Persona 5
+A messaging app themed after the UI in the game Persona 5.